Leadwerks/Documentation/raycasting.md

 # Raycasting

 Raycasting is an important technique in game development, used for detecting objects and interactions within a 3D environment.
-It allows developers to "cast" an invisible line, or ray, through the scene to determine what it intersects with.
+It allows you to "cast" an invisible line, or ray, through the scene to determine what it intersects with.

 Raycasting is widely used in game development for: